 Use this Doubles Drill in your next adult improver lesson to help your players develop confidence in making that first cross court ball.
 You can use Rich’s variations to create different court situations depending on the level of players you are coaching . . .
-Oops!
-This content can’t be accessed with your membership.
-Visit the…
+This content is available to members only.
+Visit the membership page to learn…

 Do you find that some players struggle to work as a partnership at the net when playing doubles?
 This can leave large spaces for opponents to find easy opportunities to win the point.

 Use the Squeeze drill in your next doubles lesson to help your players build an understanding of covering different areas of the court together, taking control of the point at the net.

 Double Dipper drill is a fast moving engaging finish to any group lesson that will quickly become a favorite in your club!
 Tennis(24/7) is full of videos and articles that reinforce and extend our Coach Education courses.
 That’s a big bonus for coaches on i2c courses . . .
 This content is available to members only.
 Visit…

 This drill was filmed live during a training course at Bolton Arena.
 It’s a brilliant drill; Richard shows how to organize a large group of players into a fun, active, drill using just 1 court.
 You and you’re players will have a tonne of fun with this one.